thriveweb/davis-legal/content/pages/about.md

     - Bar Association of Queensland Bar Practice Course - QUT (February 2007)
-  subtitle: About Robert Davis
+  subtitle: About Robert (Rob) Davis
   title: Academic qualifications
 timeline:
   event:
     - content: >-
-        In February 1979 Robert was admitted as a Solicitor of the Supreme Court of Queensland and in June 1979 also became a Solicitor of the Supreme Court of New South Wales.
+        In February 1979 Rob was admitted as a Solicitor of the Supreme Court of Queensland and in June 1979 also became a Solicitor of the Supreme Court of New South Wales.
       year: '1979'
     - content: >-
-        Robert became Litigation Partner in a large Gold Coast Law Firm practising in both Queensland and New South Wales.
+        Rob became Litigation Partner in a large Gold Coast Law Firm practising in both Queensland and New South Wales.
 He progressed to Senior Litigation Partner and in 1990 became the Managing Partner.
 He remained at this firm until 2000.
       year: '1979'
-    - content: Robert admitted as a Barrister & Solicitor in Victoria in May 1980.
+    - content: Rob was admitted as a Barrister & Solicitor in Victoria in May 1980.
       year: '1980'
     - content: >-
-        Robert commenced sole practice as a Litigation Lawyer and Legal Consultant while also serving as National President of the Australian Lawyers Association.
+        Rob commenced sole practice as a Litigation Lawyer and Legal Consultant while also serving as National President of the Australian Lawyers Association.
       year: '2000'
     - content: >-
-        Robert was enrolled as a Barrister & Solicitor in the Supreme Court of the Australian Capital Territory and has since conducted many major cases in that court.
+        Rob was enrolled as a Barrister & Solicitor in the Supreme Court of the Australian Capital Territory and has since conducted many major cases in that court.
       year: '2003'
     - content: >-
-        Robert was the President of the Queensland Law Society, before joining the Queensland Bar in July.
+        Rob was the President of the Queensland Law Society, before joining the Queensland Bar in July.
       year: '2006'
   eventNow:
     content: >-